 I use a camera to document lots of model work.
 My iPhone is typically used at the workbench to capture details during a build but I also like to snap photos with my DSLR to document stages of construction.
 It’s more of an official company photographer act.
 This post leads with a photo of my studio set up in the garage.
 I keep it simple.

-Continue reading “Photography”Category: Tools
+Continue reading “Photography”Contact cement

 Contact cement has been used as an adhesive for decades.
 One of the most common is rubber cement.
 I recall using rubber cement to assemble plastic dinosaur models in the late 1960s.
 The eight-year-old modeler did not do a neat job at all.
 Walthers Goo and Ambroid cements are also contact cements.
 I had poor experiences with those when assembling models in the 1980s.
 In each case, I don’t think I was using the adhesives properly.